swiftlang/swift-evolution/proposals/0348-buildpartialblock.md

 }
 ```

-The primary goal of this feature is to reduce the code bloat casued by overloading `buildBlock` for multiple arities, allowing libraries to define builder-based generic DSLs with joy and ease.
+The primary goal of this feature is to reduce the code bloat caused by overloading `buildBlock` for multiple arities, allowing libraries to define builder-based generic DSLs with joy and ease.

 ## Motivation